sbachuw/Autonomous-Vehicle/README.md

 **Support/Contact**

 Are you not finding what you're looking for?
-You can reach out to us at [Kaushik's website](https://www.kaushiktilve.com/contact) and we’ll help you sort it out!
+You can reach out to us at [Kaushik's website](https://www.kaushiktilve.com/contact) or email us at sbachuw@clemson.edu and we’ll help you sort it out!